ezquire/cs415p1/README.md

 make
 ```

-Then you can run the programs from the current directory
+Then you can run all the programs from the current directory by typing
 ```
-./taskx
+./task[x]
 ```

 Each task will generate one or more text files that can be used with the provided gnuplot scripts to make a scatterplot